akmalfaditya/Bootcamp/Practice/Framework Fundamentals/Equality Comparison/README.md

-# Equality Comparison in C# ⚖️
+# Equality Comparison in C#

-## 🎓 Learning Objectives
+## Learning Objectives
-Master the complex but crucial concept of **equality comparison** in C# - understanding when objects are considered equal, the different types of equality, and how to implement robust equality logic in your own types.
+Learn the complex but crucial concept of **equality comparison** in C# - understanding when objects are considered equal, the different types of equality, and how to implement robust equality logic in your own types.
 This knowledge is essential for collections, LINQ operations, and creating reliable applications.

-## 🔍 What You'll Learn
+## What You'll Learn

 ### Fundamental Equality Concepts
 - **Value vs Reference Equality**: Understanding when content matters vs when identity matters